 Students who need to interrupt their academic program for compelling reasons may request a leave of absence (LOA).
-Students may request a leave of absence from their program by submitting the Leave of Absence Request Form which can be found on the Phillips website and in the portal to the Registration Office.
-It is suggested that they first consulting with the department chair and/or academic advisor.
+Students may request a leave of absence from their program by first consulting with the department chair and/or academic advisor.
+Students may take one (1) leave of absence for a maximum of one (1) year.